Crew: Rachel (& Richard Pennell)

 Nellie’s ASCAP Composer Certificate ca1975

-George Matthew Pennell, Sr.
+Pennell: George Matthew, Sr.

 Born April 27, 1858, Lewisham Place, Kent, England, George immigrated with his family on the S. S. Niger on May 11, 1871.
 George married Charlotte Edmunds and lived in Rutherglen, Ontario.
 He died August 31, 1930 and is buried at St. Margaret’s Anglican Cemetery in Rutherglen.